dple/dple.github.io/_posts/2024-06-02-how-bulletproofs-avoid-trusted-setup.md

 ## A brief recall of zk-SNARKs

-To have a complete knowledge of ZKP and zk-SNARKs, I would recommend you to watch the [ZKP MOOC Lectures](https://youtu.be/A0oZVEXav24?si=gQYhw2BvpSCL-eTk)).
-Personally, I see that lecture 2 [Overview of Modern SNARK construction](https://youtu.be/bGEXYpt3sj0?si=u-PifZaH5K0JXoeI) and lecture 5 [The Plonk SNARK](https://youtu.be/A0oZVEXav24?si=IZ5EGMPZ5dvqF2Wp) provided a great introduction of modern zk-SNARKs.
-Another excellent resource for understanding `Groth16` protocol is [Rareskills' ZK book](https://www.rareskills.io/zk-book) (I implemented in Python lectures of this book in this [repo](https://github.com/dple/understanding-zkp/tree/master/groth16)).
+To have complete knowledge of ZKP and zk-SNARKs, I would recommend you watch the [ZKP MOOC Lectures](https://youtu.be/A0oZVEXav24?si=gQYhw2BvpSCL-eTk)).
+Personally, I see that lecture 2 [Overview of Modern SNARK construction](https://youtu.be/bGEXYpt3sj0?si=u-PifZaH5K0JXoeI) and lecture 5 [The Plonk SNARK](https://youtu.be/A0oZVEXav24?si=IZ5EGMPZ5dvqF2Wp) provided a great introduction to modern zk-SNARKs.
+Another excellent resource for understanding the `Groth16` protocol is [Rareskills' ZK book](https://www.rareskills.io/zk-book) (I implemented Python lectures of this book in this [repo](https://github.com/dple/understanding-zkp/tree/master/groth16)).
 This section will briefly summarize what I got from those lectures about zk_SNARKs.

 Give a `correctness of computation` problem.
-Let's say, there is a complex problem that you know its solution, for example, you know the shortest paths connecting all vertices in a very large graph, and you want to prove it the someone that your solution is correct without reaveal the actual solution.
+Let's say, there is a complex problem in which you know its solution, for example, you know the shortest paths connecting all vertices in a very large graph, and you want to prove the someone that your solution is correct without reavealing the actual solution.
 So, you need to build a ZK proof for your statement.
-To do so, you first transform it to an `arithmetic circuit` consisting of multiplication and addition gates as shown in the below picture (source: [ZKP MOOC Lecture 5](https://youtu.be/A0oZVEXav24?si=IZ5EGMPZ5dvqF2Wp)).
+To do so, you first transform it into an `arithmetic circuit` consisting of multiplication and addition gates as shown in the below picture (source: [ZKP MOOC Lecture 5](https://youtu.be/A0oZVEXav24?si=IZ5EGMPZ5dvqF2Wp)).

 <img src="http://dple.github.io/images/arithmetic-circuit.png"
   alt="Arithmetic Circuit"